quick-vite/gh-pages-spa/README.md

 })
 ```

+The `gitHubSpaConfig` adds a 404 page that encodes the URL that was attempted and redirects.
+To handle this redirect we need to configure some additional routing, this is done by adding the `injectGitHubPagesRedirect` plugin.
-This provides you with a pre-configured vite SPA, the config strips out some options that have to be set the way we expect.
+Together, this provides you with a pre-configured vite SPA, the config strips out some options that have to be set the way we expect.

-Because the script this library inserts into the head to fix the GitHub url redirect, you need to filter out this route.
+Because the script this library inserts into the head to fix the GitHub url redirect, you might need to filter out this route.
+This can be useful to render content before the redirect happens.
 To do so, we provide you with a function.

 ```ts